shenxudeu/shenxudeu.github.io/_posts/2016-12-05-bayes-language.md

 > **Notations**

-> - Uppercase $X$ denotes a **random variable**.
+> - Uppercase $$X$$ denotes a **random variable**.
 Different with deterministic variable, random variable does not have a fixed value, but several possible values with probabilities.
 > - Uppercase $$$P(X)$$$ denotes the probability distribution over that variable.
 We can say $$$P(X) \~ N(0,1)$$$, which means this random variable generates value under a standard normal distribution.
 > - Lowercase $$$x \~ P(X)$$$ denotes a value $$$x$$$ sampled from the probability distribution $$$P(X)$$$ via some generative process.
 > - Lowercase $$$p(X)$$$ is the density function of the distribution of $$$X$$$.
 It is a scalar function over the measure space $$$X$$$.